Toygarr/Toygarr/README.md

-Welcome to the GitHub profile that mostly contains studies which are artificial intelligence, computer science and diary of a person who is trying to be involved in actual **brain science**.
+Welcome to the GitHub profile of a person who is trying to be involved in actual **brain science**.